bitbank2/BitBang_I2C/README.txt

 Usage:
 -----
 Start by initializing the library with the desired pin numbers for SDA/SCL along with the desired clock frequency.
+Pin numbers of -1 tell the library to make use of the Wire library instead of bit-banging the protocol.
 Frequencies above 400Khz are possible, but not necessarily accurate.
 Luckily I2C devices don't really care about the exact clock frequency, only that the signals are stable within the given periods.